 Storage and Distribution: Storage and transportation should be carried out in accordance with the General Processing Recommendations for HPL; no special precautions need to be taken.
 For transportation, HPL is classified as a

-Handling and Machining of HPL: The usual safety requirements of fabrication and machining should be observed with regard to: Dust Extraction, Dust Collection, Fire Precautions Because of the possibility of sharp edges, protective gloves should always be worn when handling laminates.
-The contact with dust from HPL does not present any special problems, however a small percentage of personnel may be sensitive or allergic to machining dust in general.
+Handling and Machining of HPL: The usual safety requirements of fabrication and machining should be observed with regard to Dust Extraction, Dust Collection, Fire Precautions Because of the possibility of sharp edges, protective gloves should always be worn when handling laminates.
+The contact with dust from HPL does not present any special problems, however, a small percentage of personnel may be sensitive or allergic to machining dust in general.

-HPL in Fire Situations: Laminates are difficult to ignite and have properties that retard “spread of flame” thus prolonging evacuation time.
+HPL in Fire Situations: Laminates are difficult to ignite and have properties that retard the “spread of flame” thus prolonging evacuation time.
 Due to incomplete burning as with any organic material, hazardous substances are to be found in the smoke.
 However, laminates are capable of meeting the best performance for organic surface materials specified in the French standard NFF 16101 (at least class F2 for smoke density and toxicity).
-In dealing with fires in which laminates are involved the same fire fighting techniques should be employed as with other wood based materials.
+In dealing with fires in which laminates are involved the same fire fighting techniques should be employed as with other wood-based materials.
 Energy Recovery: On account of their high calorific value (18-20 Mj/Kg) laminates are ideal for thermal recycling.
-When burnt completely at 700° laminates produce water, Carbon Dioxide and oxides of Nitrogen.
+When burnt completely at 700° laminates produce water, Carbon Dioxide and Oxides of Nitrogen.
 Therefore HPL comply with the Kreslaufwirtschaftsgesetz.
 Well contained burning processes are achieved in modern officially approved incinerators.
 Ashes of this process can be brought to controlled waste disposal sites.